harshnadar/harshnadar/README.md

 ### Hi there 👋

 I am Harsh Nadar.
-Am currently a Senior Undergraduate at IIT BHU majoring in Electrical Engineering.
+Currently a Senior Undergraduate at IIT BHU majoring in Electrical Engineering.

 I am a competitve programmer cum a Data Science enthusiast cum a developer: